 Students and former students living and working in foreign countries may need educational records like diplomas or transcripts authenticated with an apostille.
 Saint Michael’s College has set out these steps for processing such documents:

-For transcripts, send a letter requesting the apostille along with a completed Transcript Request Form and mail it to the Registrar’s Office with the appropriate fee.
+For transcripts, send a letter requesting the apostille along with a completed Registrar's Office form and mail it to the Registrar’s Office with the appropriate fee.

 For diplomas, send a letter requesting the apostille along with a photocopy of your diploma to the Registrar’s Office.
 The college does not keep copies of diplomas presented to graduates.
 If you need a replacement diploma mention that in your letter.
 Include payment for the replacement diploma, $25.